X

 Other links:

-PS: You may have noticed that the audio quality for today’s podcast is not as clear as it usually is.
-We experienced a few technical difficulties while recording and we do apologise for this hiccup.
+P.S.: You may have noticed that the audio quality for today’s podcast is not as clear as it usually is.
+We experienced a few technical difficulties while recording and do apologise for this hiccup.

-If you like this podcast: “Property valuation process and the journey of a property investor – Chat with Kieran Clair”, don’t forget to rate us on our iTunes channel (The Property Couch Podcast) and our Facebook page.
-If you have any questions or ideas, feel free to drop us your thoughts here: http://tpcaustralia.wpengine.com/topics/
+If you enjoyed this episode of “Property Valuation Process and the Journey of a Property Investor – Chat with Kieran Clair”, don’t forget to rate us on our iTunes channel (The Property Couch Podcast) and our Facebook page.
+If you have any questions or ideas, feel free to drop us your thoughts here: https://thepropertycouch.com.au/topics/

 Instagram